MASTER YOUR PRIMARY CURRICULUM

 Maestro comes with an inbuilt skills and knowledge progression framework, which underpins your curriculum content.
 This framework gives teachers clear assessment points in every primary subject.
 Maestro provides teachers with class-based assessment tools to monitor and support learning.
 Live recording of what has been taught and learnt, alongside quizzes and more formal half termly tests, enables you to make quality assessment for learning and accurate teacher assessments.

 Our pricing is flexible and offers excellent value, making it cost effective for any school.
-Your annual curriculum licence will give all staff access to Maestro, including all curriculum materials, assessment tools, resources, new features and ongoing expert support.
+Your annual curriculum licence will give all staff access to Maestro, including a fully sequenced curriculum, White Rose Maths, assessment tools, resources, new features and ongoing expert support.
 The price depends on the size of your school, and we offer discounts for multi-school purchases.
 For schools new to Cornerstones, the licence ranges from £775 to £2,750.
 Just give us a call or email us and we can give you a quote for your school.